 JD Sports Runs Ahead with Global Expansion & Trainer Lifts

 Welcome to the first issue of our Customer Spotlight!
 Our customers are our pride and joy, and we love to hear about all the amazing things they’re doing.
-These features quite literally put our customers in the spotlight and give us the opportunity to share valuable insights with you, too!
-In this issue of Customer Spotlight, we spoke to Ryan Ralphs, Project Manager for JD Sports and this is what we took away.
+These features quite literally put our customers in the spotlight.
+They also give us the opportunity to share valuable insights with you!
+In this issue of Customer Spotlight, we spoke to Ryan Ralphs, Project Manager for JD Sports.
 Read on to find out how they’ve overcome the COVID-challenges, along with a little insight into what’s in store (or more like, online) for JD Sports in 2021!

-Like any high street retailer, JD were faced with store closures, not just in the UK but also globally.
+Like any high street retailer, JD was faced with store closures, not just in the UK but also globally.
 This led to a shift in priorities and a lot more focus was placed in online projects.
-Lockdowns and restrictions have meant a lot more people have been shopping online, so warehouses and fulfilment services were experiencing unprecedented amounts of activity.
+Lockdowns and restrictions meant a lot more people have been shopping online.
+Because of this, warehouses and fulfilment services were experiencing unprecedented amounts of activity.

-Ryan worked on several projects that looked at how in-store stock could be used to fulfil the surge of online orders, which helped alleviate the pressure on their warehouses.
-This is a prime example of making good use of bricks and mortar despite the standstill of in-store footfall.
+Ryan looked at how in-store stock could be used to fulfil the surge of online orders.
+This helped alleviate the pressure on their warehouses.
+A prime example of how to make good use of bricks and mortar despite the standstill of in-store footfall.

-As a lot of Ryan’s projects were store-focussed, there’s been a slight shift in the timeline of when these will be completed, especially with further restrictions being put in place and no definite view of when the high street will be back in action.
+As a lot of Ryan’s projects were store-focussed, there’s been a slight shift in the timeline of when these will be completed.
+With further restrictions having been put in place, there was no definite view of when the high street would be back in action.

 When stores did open back in May, sales for JD were 20% down from the previous year but, with perseverance and resilience, they actually matched 2019 sales with online activity going through the roof and a smashing Black Friday performance.

-Planning and implementing the logistics of homeworking for such a large company was a focal point for most businesses last year, and this is where JD Sports really came through; their support teams worked tirelessly over a period of three weeks to ensure everyone had what they needed to work efficiently at home.
+Planning and implementing the logistics of homeworking was a focal point for most businesses last year.
+This is where JD Sports really came through.
+Their support teams worked tirelessly for three weeks to ensure everyone could work efficiently at home.

-Looking ahead at 2021, Ryan and his team is working on several projects aimed at improving the customer experience, as well as making the in-store experience safer when (hopefully) things return to some form of ‘normal’ was also a key consideration.
+Ryan and his team are working on several projects aimed at improving the customer experience.
+Making the in-store experience safer when (hopefully) things return to some form of ‘normal’ was also a key consideration.

 The process of fulfilling online orders from stores is going to be streamlined and there will also be improvements made to the click & collect service in stores.
-When stores re-open, JD’s aim is to give their customers real-time information on stock-levels, so they’ll be able to see for themselves if what they want is in stock instead of having to wait for assistance.
+When stores re-open, JD’s aim is to give their customers real-time information on stock levels.
+They’ll be able to see for themselves if what’s in stock instead of having to wait for assistance.
 This is going to be achieved by investing in the technology they have to make it more efficient.

-If anyone’s been to the Trafford Centre store in Manchester, they might have noticed the iconic trainer lift which delivers your trainers to you, in your size, and you can pay there and then.
-Anyone who’s shopped at JD will know the feeling of having to wait around for the right pair of trainers to be brought out, so this is definitely a win-win; customers are getting an improved in-store experience and it’s a much safer and socially distanced way of shopping.
+If anyone’s been to the Trafford Centre store in Manchester, they might have noticed the iconic trainer lift.
+It delivers your trainers to you, in your size, and you can pay there and then.
+Anyone who’s shopped at JD will know the feeling of having to wait to be brought the right pair of trainers.
+The trainer lift is definitely a win-win; customers are getting an improved in-store experience and it’s a much safer and socially distanced way of shopping.

-Carrying on with the theme of retaining that in-store experience will be the work they have planned for the Hero System, which is already live on the Size website, and will be rolled out to other stores over the next year.
+Carrying on with the theme of retaining that in-store experience is the work they have planned for the Hero System.
+It’s already live on the Size website and will be rolled out to other stores over the next year.
 This essentially enables you to connect with someone in-store to talk about the different products available.
-This worked really well for the collector trainers but could also be a really nice touch for someone who’s a bit unsure about what they’re buying!
+This worked really well for the collector trainers, and could also be a really nice touch for someone who’s a bit unsure about what they’re buying!